Steps to Seed funding

 Well, the previous rounds did everything and was fueled by the relatively experimental signs of improvement.
 These experimental signs were from the promising idea which was gathered from the leading indicators of product use in the market and its demand.
 This lead to the early signs of the revenue growth of the business.

 Moving on to the Series B, investors usually search for the next growth stage, which means that they want to take everything that the company has made, learned, achieved, and use the same idea to make it work on a bigger scale.
-In short, the Series B investment is for allowing a startup to begin with any expensive hires that are needed, which can be across marketing and customer success, strategic accounts, and even business development.

 This round of funding, unlike the seed funding, is the round where the capital is used to expand into the various market areas.
 The company would try multiple income streams, and in new situations, also buy-out companies that give a competitive advantage.
 The amount of funding in this series ranges from $25 million to $30 million for those companies that have a valuation of $30–60 million.
 Moreover, this stage is funded by the late-stage VCs or the super VCs.